Thomasina Winslow: Early life

 Winslow was born in 1965, and grew up in New Baltimore, New York, south of Albany.
 Something of a child prodigy, she was nicknamed "Tunes" by her brother.
 She first performed on her father's album Tom Winslow, singing "1-2-3" ("One-Two-Three") as a toddler.
 She also sang back-up that year on the folk music classic Hey Looka Yonder (It's the Clear Water) (It's the Clearwater), about the Sloop Clearwater.

 As part of her family's group, The Winslows, she toured throughout the folk music festival circuit, including The Great Hudson River Revival.

 Education

 Winslow attended Ravena-Coeymans-Selkirk Central Schools.
 She received her A.A. in Performing Arts from Schenectady County Community College and her B.A. in Music Performance from the University at Albany, where she majored in Classical Guitar.
 In December 2021, she received the degree of Doctor of Ministry, honoris causa, from Covenant of Avalon Theological Seminary.

-Solo music and band work

-Winslow played covers of blues and gospel music at solo gigs, which have included the Cambridge Inn in Cambridge, New York, and the Red Lion Inn in Stockbridge, Massachusetts.
-She also played in the 1990s in concerts with Two Story Tuesday and Bojembe around upstate New York, including Glens Falls, Albany, and Colonie.